Time Series Analysis

-ARIMA stands for autoregressive integrated moving average method.
+ARIMA stands for autoregressive integrated moving average.
 This method is also known as the Box-Jenkins method.

 Identification of ARIMA parameters:

 Autoregressive component: AR stands for autoregressive.
-Auto-correlation is denoted by p.
+Autoregressive paratmeter is denoted by p.
 When p =0, it means that there is no auto-correlation in the series.
 When p=1, it means that the series auto-correlation is till one lag.

 Integrated: In ARIMA time series analysis, integrated is denoted by d.
+Integration is the inverse of differencing.
 When d=0, it means the series is stationary and we do not need to take the difference of it.
 When d=1, it means that the series is not stationary and to make it stationary, we need to take the first difference.
 When d=2, it means that the series has been differenced twice.
 Usually, more than two time difference is not reliable.

 Moving average component: MA stands for moving the average, which is denoted by q.
 In ARIMA, moving average q=1 means that it is an error term and there is auto-correlation with one lag.

-In order to test weather or not the series and their error term is auto correlated, we usually use W-D test, ACF and PACF.
-To test the Stationarity of the series, unit test is preformed.
+In order to test whether or not the series and their error term is auto correlated, we usually use W-D test, ACF, and PACF.

-Decomposition: Refers to separating a time series into trend, cyclical, and irregular effects.
+Decomposition: Refers to separating a time series into trend, seasonal effects, and remaining variabilityAssumptions:

-Stationary: The first assumption is that the series are stationary.
-This means that the series are normally distributed and the mean and variance are constant over a long time period.
+Stationarity: The first assumption is that the series are stationary.
+Essentially, this means that the series are normally distributed and the mean and variance are constant over a long time period.